FlatIO/api-client-python/README.md

 ## Getting Started

-Please follow the installation procedure above and then run the following:
+Please follow the [installation procedure](#installation--usage) and then run the following:

 ```python
 from __future__ import print_function